Rajgangpur

-Rajgangpur is an industrial town situated in the Sundargarh District of Odisha.
-It is located 400 km to the north-west of the capital city, Bhubaneswar.
-It is located 30 km west of Rourkela.
-It is accessible by both road and rail.
-Rajgangpur Railway Station is on Mumbai-Rourkela line.
-Regular buses are available to Bhubaneswar, Cuttack, Rourkela and Angul.
-RGP Main Road is the main road of the town.
-The nearest functional airport is Veer Surendra Sai Airport, Jharsuguda which is approximately 95 km from Rajgangpur.
-Places of tourist interest in the vicinity of Rajgangpur include Mandira Dam, Chhatri Hill, Darjeeng, Vedvyas and Khandahar.
+Rajgangpur is an industrial town in the Sundargarh district in the Indian state of Odisha, about 400 km to the north-west of the capital city, Bhubaneswar and 30 km west of Rourkela.
+Rajgangpur Railway Station is located here.

 History

-Rajgangpur derived its name from the erstwhile princely state of Gangpur Estate.
+Rajgangpur derived its name from the erstwhile princely state of Gangpur.
 This town was transferred from Commissioner of Chhotanagpur to Odisha Division in the year 1905.
 Industrialization started in Rajgangpur with Dalmia Group setting up a cement plant in 1951.

 Industry

 Rajgangpur is a major industrial town alongside Rourkela in Sundargarh district.
 It is home to OCL Industrial Township where cement plants and other factories owned by Dalmia Bharat, Ltd. the flagship company of Dalmia Group are located.
 The cement plants are the largest owned by Dalmia.
-The Rourkela-Rajgangpur industrial belt has most of the huge, medium and small scale industrial units in the Sundargarh district.
+The Rourkela-Rajgangpur industrial belt has most of the large, medium and small scale industrial units in the Sundargarh district.

 Demographics

 As of the 2011 India Rajgangpur had a population of 51,362 of which 26,259 are males while 25,103 are females.
 Rajgangpur has an average literacy rate of 84.32%, higher than the state average of 72.87%.
 In Rajagangpur, Male literacy is around 89.38 % while female literacy rate is 79.07 %.
 In Rajgangpur, 12.41% of the population is under 6 years of age.

-The main language spoken by the inhabitants of this town are Oriya, Hindi, Urdu, Sadri.
+The main language spoken by the inhabitants of this town are Oriya, Sambalpuri, Hindi, Urdu, Sadri.
 The main source of job creation in the town are the industries in and around the town.